-Supply chain constraints that began after the onset of the COVID-19 pandemic have improved but continue to limit the availability of certain materials and construction labor, which, combined with delays in municipal approvals and inspections, continue to pressure production cycle times of the homes we are constructing.
-The time required to construct a home was approximately two weeks shorter in the third quarter of 2023 compared with the third quarter of 2022 as we have experienced sequential improvement throughout 2023.
-Despite the recent improvements, the noted supply chain and labor issues have led to significant cost pressures in almost all areas of our business, but especially related to construction labor and materials.
-Lumber, in particular, experienced heightened volatility in 2020 through 2022.
+Supply chain constraints that began after arose in connection with COVID-19 improved during 2023 and have continued to ease during the onset first quarter of the COVID-19 pandemic have improved but continue 2024, which has contributed to limit the availability a shortening of certain materials and construction labor, which, combined with delays in municipal approvals and inspections, continue to pressure our production cycle times of the homes we are constructing, times.
+The time required to construct a home was approximately two six weeks shorter in at the third quarter end of 2023 compared to the end of 2022, and has continued to improve during the first quarter of 2024.
+The strong selling environment, coupled with the third decrease in our cycle times, have contributed to an increase in closings of 11% in the first quarter of 2022 2024 over the comparable prior year period.
+However, production cycle times remain elevated versus our historical norms as we have experienced sequential improvement throughout 2023. the availability of certain materials and construction labor remain challenged along with ongoing, though lessened, delays in municipal approvals and inspections.

+Despite the recent improvements, the noted supply chain and labor issues have led inflation continues to significant cost pressures in almost all areas of impact our business, but especially related to construction labor and materials, business.
+Lumber, in particular, has experienced heightened volatility in 2020 through 2022, recent years.
 Due to the length of our construction cycle times, there is a lag between when such cost changes occur and when they impact our operating results.
-To date in 2023, the strong demand environment has allowed us to largely offset the majority of such cost increases through the sales prices of our homes.
+To date in During 2023 and the strong demand environment has allowed us to largely offset the majority first quarter of such cost increases 2024, through the sales prices a combination of our homes, ongoing cost reduction initiatives, construction pacing and sales strategies which took advantage of periods of strong consumer demand, we were able to achieve strong results in the face of a challenging operating environment.
+These tactics, coupled with geographic mix, contributed to gross margins of 29.6% in the first quarter of 2024, which is an increase of 50 bps over the comparable prior year period and 70 bps over the fourth quarter of 2023.

-As the business slowed in the second half of 2022, we adjusted business practices to support a consistent cadence of house starts and an appropriate inventory of quick move-in homes as we focused on turning our assets and delivering high returns on investment.
-By achieving an effective balance of price and pace, we realized strong revenues and earnings in the three and nine months ended September 30, 2023.
-Within an evolving macroeconomic environment, consumers across all buyer segments and price points continued to demonstrate a strong desire for homeownership.
-As a result, we increased our housing starts throughout 2023.
-As interest rates continued to increase in the later part of the third quarter, buyer demand has slowed slightly, but we remain confident in our ability to navigate this environment and to position the Company to take advantage of opportunities as they arise.
+As the We run our business slowed in the second half of 2022, we adjusted business practices to support generate a consistent cadence of house starts and an appropriate inventory of quick move-in homes as we focused focus on turning our assets and delivering high returns on investment.
+By achieving investment, which has allowed us to achieve an effective balance of price and pace, we realized strong revenues and earnings in the three and nine months ended September 30, 2023, pace.
+Within an evolving macroeconomic environment, consumers across all buyer segments and price points continued continue to demonstrate a strong desire for homeownership. homeownership despite continued interest rate variability during the first quarter of 2024.